artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 "comma-separated values", or `CSV`_).
 However, tabular text data can be separated a number of different ways, such as using tabs (TSV) instead.
-If you have used a spreadsheet application to prepare your data, you may not notice the difference, as the user inteface display in the application will still structure your data into rows and columns.
+If you have used a spreadsheet application to prepare your data, you may not notice the difference, as the user interface display in the application will still structure your data into rows and columns.
 Re-saving your file and ensuring you are saving it as a `UTF-8`_ encoded CSV file may be one way to resolve this issue.
 If you're unsure, you can also try opening the file in a `text editor`_